pagodingo/BlogHub/README.md

 Ex: PagoDingo/notes-pega, pega-2-1.md
 ```

-#### 3. Publish this project to any host provider of your choosing, and make changes to your content 💻 on-the-fly.
+#### 3. Publish this project to any host provider of your choosing, and make changes to your source content 💻 on-the-fly.

-#### Then, once you're finished, push it up into your digital archive.
+#### Then, once you're finished, push new changes to your source repository.

 #### Updates happen immediately if you choose to use either of the recommendations listed below:
 ---